-It’s common knowledge that the days of staying at one institution for the bulk or entirety of one’s career is rare in the current employment landscape.
-The benefactors of such longevity primarily have been and continue to be white men.
+The days of staying at one institution for the bulk or entirety of one’s career is rare in the current employment landscape.
+The benefactors of such longevity primarily have been, and continue to be, white men.
 Examine the realities, challenges, and benefits of staying at one institution and making strategic moves within one’s career and within the context of the current state of college admission.

 Suzi Nam, The Lenfest Scholars Foundation (PA)

 Tamara Siler, Rice University (TX)